Back to Blogs

 • Regular Updates: Your API will need updates to fix bugs and keep it secure.
 And each update takes time and consumes resources.
 So, you’ll need to budget for these updates to avoid unexpected costs.

-• Scaling for Growth: As more users get access to your APIs, you’ll need more resources to manage the traffic.
+• Scaling for Growth: As more users get access to your APIs, you’ll need more resources to manage API traffic.
 That means you need to pay for bigger servers or higher service plans.
 And that’s why you should plan early for scalability to avoid service issues and surprise costs.

 • Performance Optimisation: Over time, you may need to improve how your API works.
 Optimising performance involves extra development and better tools.
 Therefore, such improvements cost money, increasing your overall costs.